 Linus Torvalds was born on December 28, 1969 in Helsinki, Finland.
 He enrolled at the University of Helsinki in 1988, graduating with a master’s degree in computer science.
 His M.Sc. thesis was titled “Linux: A Portable Operating System” and was the genesis for what would become the most important collaborative software project in history.

 In August 1991, Linus announced that he was developing the Linux kernel, proclaiming, “it won’t be big and professional.”
-Never in the history of technology has someone been so wrong.
 In spite of his humble proclamation, Linux has become the world’s most pervasive operating system.
-Today the Linux kernel forms the basis of the Linux operating system and powers billions of Android devices, powers ChromeOS, and has permeated almost every industry and form factor.
-Smartphones, TVs, appliances, cars, nuclear submarines, air traffic control, stock exchanges, and scientific research all run Linux.
-Linux also provides the underpinnings of the internet and the cloud computing industry.
+Today the Linux kernel forms the basis of the Linux operating system and has permeated almost every industry and form factor.

-In 2005, citing a lack of free and open source version control tools that met his needs for performance and scale, Linus famously created Git in only 10 days.
-Today Git is widely used in software development and for other version-control tasks such as configuration management, and has become popular as an integral part of the DevOps culture.
+In 2005, citing a lack of free and open source version control tools that met his needs for performance and scale, Linus created Git in only 10 days.
+Today Git is widely used in software development and for other version-control tasks such as configuration management.

-Torvalds remains the ultimate authority on what new code is incorporated into the standard Linux kernel.
+Linus remains the ultimate authority on the new code incorporated into the standard Linux kernel.

 Richard Purdie is a developer and maintainer of the OpenEmbedded software project, and the architect and maintainer of the Yocto Project and Poky Build System.
 Most recently he was an Embedded Linux Architect for Intel’s Open Source Technology Center.